04 UX · Research · Product Design · Education

 After filtering all the data, we defined one main area of focus:

-Create content collections, a new service in Colombia Aprende that was pivotal to the user journey.
-We defined a way to pack and present multiple educational resources by topic, audience, format.
+Create content collections, a new service in Colombia Aprende that became pivotal to the user journey.
+We defined a way to package and present multiple educational resources by topic, audience, and format.

 Our goal was not only to organize our content offering.
 We wanted to provide users with context and guidelines to improve appropriation and discovery.